 d) The decision to grant a tenured appointment shall take into account the interests of the Department and the University in maintaining academic strength and balance but no person holding a term appointment with review shall be denied reappointment or a tenured appointment on the ground that the University has established quotas in a Department or Faculty for those holding a tenured appointment.

 e) A person holding a term appointment with review may be denied reappointment or a tenured appointment on the grounds of financial exigency or redundancy.
 This shall be done in accordance with any applicable criteria and procedures established under Article 12 below.

 Teaching includes all presentation whether through lectures, seminars and tutorials, individual and group discussion, supervision of individual students’ work, or other means by which students, whether in degree or non-degree programs sponsored by the University, derive educational benefit.
 An individual’s entire teaching contribution shall be assessed.
-Evaluation of teaching shall be based on the effectiveness rather than the popularity of the instructor, as indicated by command over subject matter, familiarity with recent developments in the field, preparedness, presentation, accessibility to students and influence on the intellectual and scholarly development of students.
+Evaluation of teaching shall be based on the effectiveness rather than the popularity of the instructors, as indicated by command over subject matter, familiarity with recent developments in the field, preparedness, presentation, accessibility to students and influence on the intellectual and scholarly development of students.
 The methods of teaching evaluation may vary; they may include student opinion, assessment by colleagues of performance in university lectures, outside references concerning teaching at other institutions, course material and examinations, the calibre of supervised essays and theses, and other relevant considerations.
-When the opinions of students or of colleagues are sought, this shall be done through formal procedures.
+When the opinion of students or of colleagues are sought, this shall be done through formal procedures.
 Consideration shall be given to the ability and willingness of the candidate to teach a range of subject matter and at various levels of instruction.

 4.03 Scholarly Activity